 The project activities associated with both the proposed dock extension and the No Action alternative is located within the ordinary high water line of Lake Michigan and is not within a 100-year floodplain; therefore, a statement of findings for floodplains will not be prepared.
-Further, there would be no unacceptable impacts to floodplains.
-Because there are no floodplains in the project area, and thus there would be no unacceptable impacts, this topic is dismissed from further analysis in this document.
+Further, there would be no unacceptable impacts to floodplains; both the No Action alternative and the proposed dock extension are consistent with the Decision Making Requirements of 1.4.7.1 of NPS Management Policies (2006) Because there are no floodplains in the project area, and thus there would be no unacceptable impacts, this topic is dismissed from further analysis in this document.